jgato/jgato/random_docs/Debugging monitoring stack-part-II.md

 ## Patching the monitoring stack

+### Patching the Prometheus configuration file

 With the two operators down.
 We can start patching and changing scraping interval.

 The different jobs and intervals for monitoring are stored on Secret called 'prometheus-k8s' and a fille called 'prometheus.yaml.gz'